 Here’s what to do:

 Preheat your oven to 400°F. Trim the ends and any old outer leaves from the Brussels sprouts.
 (Don’t throw away the leaves — toss ‘em in a container and keep ‘em in the fridge so you can make some Brussels Sprouts Chips later!)

-I can’t think of an easier-to-make Turkey Day side (besides rehydrating a box of nasty and decidedly non-Paleo mashed potato flakes).
+I can’t think of an easier-to-make side dish to make on a chilly evening.
+So what are you waiting for?
 Go forth and make Brussels sprouts and bacon!